3 Ways of Getting Local Traffic to Your Website

 Visitors who find your content valuable are likely to link to your site

 Link increase your search engine rankings, which then brings more traffic to your site

-Before creating any content, you need to research topics your ideal customer is interested in, and how hard it will be to rank well for those topics.
+Before creating any content, you need to research topics your ideal customer is interested in, the keywords associated with those topics, and how hard it will be to rank well for those topics.

-Topic analysis is hard to do without access to expensive digital tools.
+Topic research is hard to do without access to expensive digital tools.
 So, this is something we are happy to help you with.

 Once you know what your ideal customer is interested in, you create content to help them.
 You can do this yourself, but it is something many small business owners find daunting.

 So, we can help you.
 We specialise in copywriting (writing articles), creating visuals and infographics, and video production.

 Content curation is a useful addition to content marketing.
 It involves finding and sharing useful content that others have shared on the internet.

 In its simplest form, you may find a single piece of content, e.g. 10 Tips for Starting a Small Business and share it on a Facebook group for small business owners.